Home

 Branches

-We strive to maintain a stable, passing build across all branches.
+We aim to maintain a stable, passing build across all branches.

-Our roadmap aims to achieve a stable API for version 2.x (likely post-Rust port).
-Once we reach this milestone, we will implement a formal release process, including deprecation periods for any API changes.
+Our roadmap aims to achieve a stable API for version 2.x (likely after the Rust port).
+Once this milestone is reached, we plan to implement a formal release process, including deprecation periods for any API changes.
 This approach allows us to maintain a rapid development pace for now.

 Makefile